 2. Think creatively about work

 If you do not have a job but think that you would like to work in some way, think creatively about what you can do.
 Too many expats seem to limit their ideas or work abroad by what they knew before.
-If you cannot work here in your field of choice, consider working virtually, volunteer (there are so many worthy organizations here that need volunteers), study, learn a new area of work, or if your visa permits, start a business here doing something fun.
+If you cannot work here in your field of choice, consider working virtually, volunteer (there are so many worthy organizations here that need volunteers), study, learn a new area of work, or if your visa permits, start a business in Switzerland doing something fun.
 You never know how the pieces of the puzzle will come together later.

 Toma Haines of The Antiques Diva agrees.
 Toma is an American who has lived abroad in France, the Netherlands, and now resides in Germany.
 Rather than looking at the loss of her traditional career as a sacrifice to her husband’s career, she looked at her time abroad as the perfect opportunity to pursue her ideas and passions – even if it took her a while to decipher what these really were.

-Before starting The Antiques Diva™, Toma thought about teaching gourmet cooking lessons, becoming a certified picture framer, and teaching English as a second language.
+Before starting The Antiques Diva, Toma thought about teaching gourmet cooking lessons, becoming a certified picture framer, and teaching English as a second language.
 But, when she realized that her cooking efforts never came out the same way more than once, she hated measuring things (a disaster for a professional picture framer) and that she would pick up the grammatical habits of foreigners rather than correct them, Toma created her antique shopping tour business that now runs in four countries.

 3. Build your identity